mediafinger/chimera_http_client/README.markdown

 ## The Request class

 Usually it does not have to be used directly.
-It is the class that executes the `Typhoeus::Requests`, raises `HttpErrors` on failing and returns `Response` objects on successful calls.
+It is the class that executes the `Typhoeus::Requests`, raises `Errors` on failing and returns `Response` objects on successful calls.

 It will be expanded by a `.queue` method, that will queue (sic) calls and run them in parallel and not run every call directly, like the `.run` method does.

 ## The Response class

-The `HttpClient::Response` objects have the following interface:
+The `ChimeraHttpClient::Response` objects have the following interface:

     * body             (content the call returns)
     * code             (http code, should be 200 or 2xx)